magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 boot.user=>
 ```

-You're now ready to repeat yourself.
+You're now ready to repeat our UI tests.

 ## A call for test automation?

 Visit [Login page](http://localhost:3000/index.html) and repeat all
 the interaction tests we executed in the
-[latest tutorial][14].
+[last tutorial][14].
 Remember to first disable the JS of the
 browser.

 When you submit the Login Form you should receive a `Please complete